sc0000/viz2-attention-tracking/README.md

 The controls configuration can be found in the IMC assets in `Content/EyeTracking/Input`.

 For VR in Unreal Engine 5.x, [SteamVR](https://store.steampowered.com/app/250820/SteamVR/) in tandem with [OpenXR Explorer](https://github.com/maluoi/openxr-explorer) is recommended.
-To use eye-tracking with the HP headset, a (free) [https://omnicept-console.hpbp.io](developer license) is required.
+To use eye-tracking with the HP headset, a (free) [developer license](https://omnicept-console.hpbp.io) is required.
 The credentials have to be copied into the `Make HPGliaConnectionSettings` node in the Blueprint `Content/EyeTracking/Blueprint/BP_EyeTrackingCharacter_BASE`.

 ## Demo